-Big Blue Family Care (BBFC) is a network of current UK students, who offer occasional caregiving (i.e. child care, pet care) to families of UK faculty and staff.
+Big Blue Family Care (BBFC) is a network of current UK students, who offer occasional caregiving, such as after school, nights, and weekends (i.e. child care, pet care) to families of UK faculty and staff.
 Each student caregiver has passed a UK-employee background check.
 Rate of pay and logistics are negotiated between the UK faculty or staff member and the student.
-Emergency back-up care is also available in some situations.
-Please note that requests for full-time childcare during UK's school-year are best filled through local daycare centers.
+Emergency back-up care is also available in some situations, but it is rare for students to have a full day to offer childcare.

 Click HERE or on the "Find a Caregiver" link above.
 After submitting your request, the BBFC program coordinator will contact you and provide you with contact information for up to 1 - 3 caregivers that match the needs of your request.
 You can then review each contact, interview potential caregivers, and select one that best meets the needs of your family.